 Board of Directors

-Paul Breen, Chair
+Paul Breen, President

 Paul did coop assignments at MIT’s Draper Lab and following the award of an electrical engineering degree, was an electrical engineer and engineering manager for many years at the Mitre Corp.

 He retired in 2002 and he and his wife moved to Ogunquit in 2006 after having summered in Ogunquit for 38 years.

 He was a participant in an industry-government team who developed and installed integrated command and control systems for the military, civil agencies and civil institutions.